 - How long it will take to achieve the results;

 Filing a Complaint

-If you believe you have been the victim of an unscrupulous credit repair firm, you should report it to the Georgia Department of Law's Consumer Protection Division.
+If you believe you have been the victim of an unscrupulous credit repair firm, you should report it to the Georgia Attorney General's Consumer Protection Division.

 How to Improve Your Credit